broadinstitute/gatk/scripts/mutect2_wdl/README.md

 - ``Mutect2_Multi.ref_dict`` -- For Broad internal VM:  ``/seq/references/Homo_sapiens_assembly19/v1/Homo_sapiens_assembly19.dict``
 - ``Mutect2_Multi.pon`` -- (optional) Panel of normals VCF to use for false positive reduction.
 - ``Mutect2_Multi.pon_index`` -- (optional, but required if ``Mutect2_Multi.pon`` is specified)  VCF index for the panel of normals.
 Please see GATK4 tool ``IndexFeatureFile`` for creation of an index.
 - ``Mutect2_Multi.gnomad`` -- (optional)  gnomAD vcf containing population allele frequencies (AF) of common and rare alleles.
+Download an exome or genome sites vcf [here](http://gnomad.broadinstitute.org/downloads).
 Essential for determining possible germline variants in tumor-only calling and helpful in tumor-normal calling as well.
 - ``Mutect2_Multi.gnomad_index`` -- (optional, but required if ``Mutect2_Multi.gnomad`` is specified)  VCF index for gnomAD.
 Please see GATK4 tool ``IndexFeatureFile`` for creation of an index.
 - ``Mutect2_Multi.variants_for_contamination`` -- (optional)  vcf containing population allele frequencies (AF) of common SNPs.
 If omitted, cross-sample contamination will not be calculated and contamination filtering will not be applied.
+This can be generated from a gnomAD vcf using the GATK4 tool ``SelectVariants`` with the argument ``--select "AF > 0.05"``.
+For speed, one can get very good results using only SNPs on chromosome 1.
+For example, ``java -jar $gatk SelectVariants -V gnomad.vcf -L 1 --select "AF > 0.05" -O variants_for_contamination.vcf``.
 - ``Mutect2_Multi.variants_for_contamination_index`` -- (optional, but required if ``Mutect2_Multi.variants_for_contamination`` is specified)  VCF index for contamination variants.
 Please see GATK4 tool ``IndexFeatureFile`` for creation of an index.
 - ``Mutect2_Multi.is_run_orientation_bias_filter`` -- ``true``/``false`` whether the orientation bias filter should be run.
 - ``Mutect2_Multi.is_run_oncotator`` -- ``true``/``false`` whether the command-line version of oncotator should be run.
 If ``false``, ``Mutect2_Multi.oncotator_docker`` parameter is ignored.